-Rutherford’s atomic model
+Rutherford’s Atomic Model

-In 1911, Ernest Baron Rutherford discovered the nucleus of the atom, the central dense region where all positive particles, the protons discovered in 1919, are gathered.
-Electrons are moving randomly around the nucleus, like the peach fruit structure (Figure 7.1c (Özdin, 2021, p.
-10)) or also like the sun-planets system (i.e., sun = nucleus ; planets = electrons).
-It is not before 1930’s that James Chadwick discovered the existence of neutral charged particles, the neutrons, alongside with the protons within the nucleus.
+In 1911, Ernest Baron Rutherford discovered the “nucleus” of the atom, which is the central dense region where all positive particles, called “protons” and discovered in 1919, are gathered.
+Electrons are moving randomly around the nucleus, like the peach fruit structure (see figure above (Özdin, 2021, p.
+10)) or also like the sun-planets system in which the sun is the nucleus and the planets are the electrons).
+It is not until the 1930s that James Chadwick discovered the existence of neutrally charged particles, the “neutrons”, alongside the protons within the nucleus.

-Bohr’s atomic model
+Bohr’s Atomic Model

-In 1913, Niels Bohr analyzed the movement and the distribution of electrons around the nucleus.
-Electrons are moving in a stable manner and distributed on circular ‘‘shells‘‘ termed energy levels, each located at a known distance from the nucleus.
-Those levels are named either by letters K, L, M, N,…. or by integer numbers n = 1; 2; 3; … This model resembles to a cross section of an onion as illustrated in Figure 7.1d (Özdin, 2021, p.
+In 1913, Niels Bohr analyzed the movement and distribution of electrons around the nucleus.
+He described electrons as moving stably and distributed on circular “shells” termed “energy levels”, each located at a known distance from the nucleus.
+Those levels are named either by letters (K, L, M, N, etc.) or by integer numbers (n = 1; 2; 3; etc.).
+This model resembles a cross-section of an onion as illustrated in the figure above (Özdin, 2021, p.
 11).
-When an electron falls from a higher to a lower level of energy it emits a quantum of light.
+When an electron falls from a higher to a lower level of energy it emits a “quantum of light”.

-Modern atomic model
+Modern Atomic Model

-In the 1920’s and after series of experiments, Lois de Broglie, Werner Heisenberg and Erwin Schrödinger have concluded the existence of a cloud of electrons around the nucleus (Figure 7.1e (Özdin, 2021, p.
-11)) where a probability of existence of a specific electron particle in this cloud is the theory that governs this model.
-If the electron is considered as a wave, an electron density function is defined.
+In the 1920s, after a series of experiments Louis de Broglie, Werner Heisenberg, and Erwin Schrödinger proposed the existence of a “cloud of electrons” around the nucleus (see figure above (Özdin, 2021, p.
+11)) where a specific electron particle has a probability of existing within this cloud.
+If the electron is considered as a wave, an “electron density function” is defined.

-Self-check questions
+Self-Check Questions

-Answer by True or False and justify your answer
+Answer by true or false and justify your answer

-The scenario of layers of cars turning about a turn-around offers an additional example of Rutherford’s model.
-False, since cars travelling on a road have a planar motion about the turn-around, moreover, no intersection between car’s paths to avoid travel’s mess, thus this example is closer to Bohr’s model.
+The scenario of layers of cars turning about a traffic circle offers an additional example of Rutherford’s model.
+False, since cars traveling on a road have a planar motion about the traffic circle, moreover, there is no intersection between the cars’ paths, thus this example is closer to Bohr’s model.

 Cite two differences between Thomson’s and Bohr’s models

-Thomson: (i) protons and electrons are ‘’mixed’’ together; (ii) diameter of the atom is constant.
+Thomson: (i) protons and electrons are ‘’mixed’’ together; (ii) the diameter of the atom is constant.

 Bohr: (i) electrons surround the protons gathered in the nucleus; (ii) electrons are distributed on many energy levels at different distances from the nucleus.

-7.2 The periodic table of elements
+7.2 The Periodic Table of Elements

-Brief history
+Brief History

-The periodic table is a special table in which the individual elements in the nature are arranged in a certain particular order.
-An element is a natural substance that is formed from arrangement of identical individual atoms that are not bonded together chemically.
-A substance consisting of molecules, formed by chemically bonded atoms, is not classified as an element.
+The “periodic table” is a special table in which the “individual elements” in nature are arranged in a specific order.
+An “element” is a natural substance that is formed from the arrangement of identical individual atoms that are not bonded together chemically.
+A substance consisting of “molecules”, formed by chemically bonded atoms, is not classified as an element.